-Schulich offers a number of international work and study opportunities that provide unique educational and practical experiences, such as living in another culture, developing international networks and gaining marketable international experience.
+Schulich offers a number of international work and study opportunities that provide unique educational and practical

 Students enrolled in one-year, specialized Masters programs may elect to go on exchange under the following conditions:

 - Exchange will be available only to students who maintain the required cumulative GPA and are projected to have completed their program requirements before the exchange - ii.
 Exchange will be for one semester only - iii.
 An exchange delays a student's graduation by one semester